trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://unionfs.filesystems.org](https://unionfs.filesystems.org)

-unionfs for Linux is a "stackable unification file system" which functions like many other union filesystems. unionfs has not been maintained and was last released for Linux v3.14 back in 2014.
+unionfs for Linux is a "stackable unification file system" which functions like many other union filesystems. unionfs is no longer maintained and was last released for Linux v3.14 back in 2014.

 Documentation is sparse so a comparison of features is not possible